 Migrant workers dig into a field in Doha, Qatar (© ILO)

 The Arab States region is one of the main destination regions globally for migrant workers, and the numbers have increased substantially in recent years.
 The proportion of migrant to local workers is amongst the highest in the world.
-Many of these migrant workers are manual labourers or domestic workers, and face a number of decent work challenges.
-The ILO and its constituents are working to address these challenges through the ILO's Fair Migration Agenda, which was adopted in 2014.
+Many of these migrant workers are low-skilled workers, in sectors such as construction and hospitality, or domestic workers.
+Migrant workers contribute substantially to the development of their destination countries and send vital remittances to their families and communities, but many of them face a number of decent work challenges.
+The ILO and its constituents are working to address these challenges through the ILO's Fair Migration Agenda, adopted in 2014, and in accordance with the Resolution and Conclusions concerning fair and effective labour migration governance, adopted by the International Labour Conference in June 2017.
 See more

 Facts and figures